With another $2.5 million in funding, Julia Collins’ Planet FWD launches climate-friendly snack brand – TechCrunch

 Unlike organic foods, where those specific farms are relatively well-known and identified, that can’t be said for regenerative agriculture.
 This is where the software element of Planet FWD comes in.

 Additionally, Planet FWD is alpha testing a carbon impact assessment.
-So, if a brand wanted to determine what its current greenhouse gas impact is for its products, the tool could breakdown where it comes from — whether that’s the packaging, the ingredients, the distribution, etc. From there, the tool would recommend how to reduce the product’s greenhouse gas impact.
+So, if a brand wanted to determine what its current greenhouse gas impact is for its products, the tool could break down where it comes from — whether that’s the packaging, the ingredients, the distribution, etc. From there, the tool would recommend how to reduce the product’s greenhouse gas impact.

 “Frankly, I think it’s a privilege to be alive and aware during this time where this is this window of opportunity to address climate change,” Collins said.
 “We can’t stop it.
 We can’t reverse it.
 But we can address it so it’s still possible for people to live on this planet.
 But the window is closing.”